Thiruvananthapuram–Hazrat Nizamuddin Express (Via Alappuzha): Coaches

 As it is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-22633/ Thiruvananthapuram Central–Hazrat Nizamuddin Superfast Express covers the distance of 3149 km in 48 hours (110 km/hr) & in 51 hours 05 mins as 22634/Hazrat Nizamuddin–Thiruvananthapuram Central Superfast Express (58 km/hr).
+22633/ Thiruvananthapuram Central–Hazrat Nizamuddin Superfast Express covers the distance of 3149 km in 48 hours (110 km/h) and in 51 hours 05 mins as 22634/Hazrat Nizamuddin–Thiruvananthapuram Central Superfast Express (58 km/h).